FoodCloud revolutionised Ireland's response to food waste - now its founder wants to go further

-The jump employee to entrepreneur might sound like a big one but Aoibheann says her passion for the cause meant she was determined to succeed.
+The jump from finance employee to entrepreneur might sound like a big one but Aoibheann says her passion for the cause meant she was determined to succeed.

 Lots of the skills she gleaned during her time in banking stood to her, she says, and her young age (Aoibheann was 26 when FoodCloud began, Iseult just 21) was never an issue.

 "It was 2012, 2013 and people were really responsive to positive action," she says.

 "It wasn’t a great time economically and (the idea) was received very positively.